AmosTurner/AmosTurner/README.md

-- 👋 Hi, I’m Amos
+- 👋 Hi, I’m Amos.
+Currently, I am in my second year in the Software Development & Networking Program at Sheridan College.
 - 👀 I’m interested in Java, software development, and web development
-- 🌱 I’m currently learning Java development, SQL, relational databases
+- 🌱 I’m currently learning Java development and SQL,
-- 📫 How to reach me: https://www.linkedin.com/in/amos-turner/